SeasideSt/Seaside-Legacy30/repository/Seaside-Pharo-Tools-Web.package/WAPharoStatusItem.class/README.md

-A WAImageStatusItem is the abstract base class for other classes providing information about a specific aspect of this system.
+I am the abstract base class for other classes providing information about a specific aspect of this system.